jeffpar/pcjs.v1/blog/2014/09/30/README.md

 conventions -- or rather, a naming convention loosely inspired by Hungarian.

-For example, if I need a string or numeric variable representing a "thing," I will name it "sThing" if it's a string or "iThing" if it's a number (or possibly "nThings" if it represents a total of Things or or "cThings" if it's a counter of Things).
+For example, if I need a string or numeric variable representing a "thing," I will name it "sThing" if it's a string or "iThing" if it's a number (or possibly "nThings" if it represents a total of Things or "cThings" if it's a counter of Things).
 If a string or numeric variable has a very short-term use, I'll probably just name it "s" or "i".